-Residents were supported to establish links with the local community, for example, the Legion of Mary came into the centre once each week to say the rosary with residents.
-Two local schools, one primary and one secondary came in to do arts and crafts and board games with residents each week.
-A local choir group also came in and there was a music group that came in at least once a week.
+Residents said there was no shortage of activities and the variety on offer was excellent.
+Residents told the inspector they decided at resident meetings on activities and planned their outings.
+Residents were supported to establish links with the local community, for example, the Legion of Mary came into the centre every Tuesday and a local prayer group came in on a Friday.
+Children from the local schools came in to do activities with residents each week and there were lots of planned visits for the month of December, including a musician and music group that came in at least once a week.
 External persons came in to deliver activities, such as, exercise classes and dog therapy.